MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-types-and-layouts.md

 ## Worksheet page layouts

 A Worksheet page lets users view and manage a collection of entries in tabular or matrix form.
-It is well suited for cases when a custom filter or a set of default field values is the basis for users' work with the collection, such as with journals (which typically involves data entry) and inquiry pages (which is for querying data).
+It is well suited for cases when a custom filter or a set of default field values is the basis for users' understanding of the collection, such as with journals (where the user selects a batch) and inquiry pages (where the user forms a query).

+Use a Worksheet page (instead of a List page) if there are header fields that determine or subdivide a collection, i.e. the user must make a choice in the header field before the repeater has data to show at all.

 > [!NOTE]
 > The Worksheet page type doesn't support the same part and group compositions as the List page type.